 2024 Nissan Rogue Interior

 The lightweight doors and large openings make it simple to enter the Rogue.
 The cabin is light and spacious, making the Rogue appear larger than it is.
 The tall, broad windows provide an expansive perspective of the outside world and add to the sensation of space.
-The large rear roof pillars slightly obstruct your rearward view, although many driver aids are available to help reduce blind spots.
+The sizeable rear roof pillars slightly obstruct your rearward view, although many driver aids are available to help reduce blind spots.

 Cargo and comfort